pete-otaqui/ecma-npm-modules/README.md

 # TODO

-- Create apps for pure parcel, rollup (webpack? others?) bundlers
-- Create pure typescript app
 - Investigate `"exports": ...` in library package.json files, see Node ESM docs
+- Collate metrics for all apps into a table